 Although unlikely, there’s a small chance a deeper software problem is causing your iPhone to say “This accessory may not be supported.”
 By performing a DFU restore, we can eliminate this deep software problem by completely erasing it from your iPhone.

 When you perform a DFU restore, all of the code on your iPhone gets deleted and reloaded back onto your iPhone.
 For a complete walkthrough, check out our guide on performing a DFU restore on your iPhone!

 If your iPhone still says “This accessory may not be supported” after you’ve followed all of the steps above, you may need to get your accessory replaced or iPhone repaired.
 As I mentioned earlier in this article, you can get the charging cable and wall charger that came with your iPhone replaced if your iPhone is covered by AppleCare.

 It’s also possible that your iPhone Lightning port is broken or damaged and has to be repaired.
 If your iPhone is covered by AppleCare, schedule an appointment at the Apple Store near you and have a tech take a look at it.
 We also recommend an on-demand repair service called Puls, which sends a certified technician to you who will repair your iPhone on the spot.

 We’re Here If You Need Support

-Your accessory is working and your iPhone is functioning normally again!
-Next time your iPhone says “This accessory may not be supported.”, you’ll know exactly how to fix the problem.
-If you have any other questions, feel free to leave them in the comments section below.
+Your accessory is working and your iPhone is functioning normally again.
+You’ll know exactly what to do the next time your iPhone says “This accessory may not be supported.”
+Feel free to leave any other questions in the comments section below!